aws/aws-application-networking-k8s/docs/guides/multi-cluster.md

     kubectl apply -f examples/service-2-import.yaml
     ```
 1. At this point, the connectivity setup finished, pods in workload cluster1 are able to communicate with `service-2` in workload cluster2 (and vice versa) via the `my-httproute` DNS name.
-1. Furthermore, you could have more workloads clusters to join the `my-gateway` service network by creating the `ServiceNewtorkAssociation(s)`, they will all be able to communicate with `service-1` and `service-2` via the `my-httproute` DNS name and path matching.
+1. Furthermore, you could have more workload clusters to join the `my-gateway` service network by creating the `ServiceNewtorkAssociation(s)`, workloads there all be able to communicate with `service-1` and `service-2` via the `my-httproute` DNS name and path matching.